r00tb0x/SmsFuzzer/README.md

 You might have to chmod 775 ./smsfuzzer.py and the other file if they dont run.

-To start simple go to the folder with files are and type ./smsfuzzer.py
+To start go to the folder where files are and type ./smsfuzzer.py

 Enjoy:)